Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ms. NTH (46 years old) in Phu Yen, Son La, with symptoms of frequent headaches accompanied by nausea.
 She went to Phu Tho General Hospital for examination, and was prescribed a 3.0T MRI of the brain vessels, the results discovered that Ms. H. had a wide neck aneurysm of the internal carotid artery on both sides of the cavernous sinus.

-The left carotid artery has a higher risk of rupture, so the doctors in the team placed a stent to divert the flow first, and the right carotid artery will be done later.
+The left carotid artery had a higher risk of rupture, so the team placed a flow-diverting stent first, while the right carotid artery would be treated later.

 The aneurysm size is 4.5mm x 5.5mm with a 4mm neck.
 This is the cause of the persistent headaches that Ms. H. has to endure.